Briankimany/shoppin/dummy_tracker.md

 - [ ] 7. fix the ability to ad products after an initial checkout fails
 - [x] 8. add the reducing in stock quantity after succesful checkout -- update the values after setting the order to paid
 - [x] 9. group products in vendors edit page , shop
+- [x] 10.
+Automatic upload of images to the remote server and clear space in the static folder
+- [ ] 11. password reseting :
+            1. mail gun emailing
+            2. gmail

 HTML RESTRUCTURING STRUCTURING AND CSS